 10 Days Morocco Tour from Fes

 Our best 10 days Morocco tour from Fes, through the diverse landscapes of Morocco and an escape from the hustle and bustle of the cities.
-Enjoy the views of Mount Atlas, and pass through the green oasis of Ziz, Todra, and Dades.
+Enjoy the views of the Atlas Mountains, and pass through the green oasis of Ziz, Todra, and Dades.
 Camel trek through the desert dunes, and spend a night in a Bedouin tent under the starry sky.

 - We offer both standard and luxury accommodations.
 Please let us know what your preferences are and we will send you the available options.

 - All Sahara tours include a camel ride to the sunset in the Sahara Desert & delicious dinners at a beautiful campsite along with the bonfire and Berber music.

 - In addition to the first-class service, we have free wifi, water, pillows, and a wide variety of music in our vehicles for your amazing journey.

 - Please contact us for the desired tour, pricing, and more information: [email protected]

 Day 1: Welcome to Fes

 Upon your arrival at the airport, our driver will welcome you warmly and ensure a comfortable transfer to your chosen accommodation.
 Relax and unwind while you settle down.
 Enjoy a delicious dinner and a comfortable overnight stay in the cozy atmosphere of a traditional riad or cozy hotel.